hstarorg/simple-sso/README.md

 # simple-sso
-A simple  single sign on project.
+A simple SSO(single sign on) project.

 # Develop